benjamingeets/site-perso/README.md

 I'm Benjamin Geets, Belgian Student (e-Business HEPH Condorcet) and self learning web dev.
 Currently, I work a lot with VueJS and NuxtJS. (💚)
 I write on my blog at [benjamingeets.be/blog](https://benjamingeets.be/blog) about web dev (but in French only).

-I've mostly worked on frontend web dev but I'm looking to learn backend with Python or Deno/NodeJS as soon as possible.
+I've mostly worked on frontend web dev but I'm looking to learn backend with Python or Deno/NodeJS and Svelt as soon as possible.

 * 👨‍🎓 Studying at [HEPH Condorcet](https://condorcet.be) <br/>
 * 📄 Discover my [Curriculum Vitae](https://benjamingeets.be/Benjamin_Geets_CV.pdf)<br/>